Basic Policy and Approach

 A System Allowing Employees to Learn Independently

-We believe that gaining an awareness of the need for growth, knowing what to learn, and putting what was learned into practice, are important steps in enabling employees to learn independently.
-As an initiative to encourage these steps, we offer the “Self-Development Support Program” which allows employees to choose what skills they want to improve from over 100 courses, as well as field-specific specialized technical seminars and language classes.
-These educational opportunities enable individual employees to improve their own skillsets and open up new advancement possibilities by themselves with a sense of “career ownership”.
-In addition, working styles and environments are changing under the “new normal”, and Renesas is changing a variety of educational and training programs to online to make them easier to participate in for employees who are working from home.
+In order to raise employees’ awareness of learning, we have been promoting initiatives that enable employees to learn independently.
+As part of the initiative, we have introduced a global online learning platform with more than 17,000 courses.
+The platform encourages employees to acquire and improve their skills and supports employees to achieve their career goals.
+In Japan, as an initiative to encourage these steps, we offer the “Self-Development Support Program” which allows employees to choose what skills they want to improve from over 100 courses, as well as field-specific specialized technical seminars and language classes.
+These educational opportunities enable individual employees to improve their own skillsets and open up new advancement possibilities by themselves with a sense of “career ownership.”
+In addition, working styles and environments are changing under the “new normal,” and Renesas is changing a variety of educational and training programs to online to make them easier to participate in for employees who are working from home.

 Building a Job Rotation System